gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She wanted one just as much as the cloud.

-The soldiers watched the mountains go by, too exhausted to show more than an occasional flicker of interest in the mountains around them or the wilderness below.
+The soldiers watched the mountains go by, too exhausted to show more than an occasional flicker of interest.
-The one who had been last on
+Nothing stirred in the forest below except a few startled birds.
-spoke quietly to each of his companions in turn.
+The sun glittered off the occasional stream still half-choked with ice, but the only sounds were the wind and the voice of the soldier who'd been the last to climb onto Big Blue, who spoke quietly to each of his companions in turn.

-The young soldier with the scarred face sat beside the tiger with his chin resting on his knees and his brightly-painted battle mask pushed up on top of his head.
+The young soldier with the scarred face sat beside the tiger with his chin on his knees and his brightly-painted battle mask pushed up on top of his head.
 Noxy cleared her throat.
 "I'm sorry about your friends," she said hesitantly.